mehdi-kaytoue/contextual-exceptional-subgraph-mining/README.md

 ```

 ## Input data
 Basically, you will find the following.
 The three first lines are headers.
-Then transactions appears with the values of their attributes (att0,att1,att2) and the depart/arrival nodes of the edge on which the transaction is attached.
+Then transactions appear with the values of their attributes (att0,att1,att2) and the depart/arrival nodes of the edge on which the transaction is attached.
 The first header lines gives the attributes names and has to finished with IN;OUT.
 Next line specifies the attributes types (N for numerical; S for symbolic).
-The last line tells where to start the search (Important: after a start *, only start can appear, you may need to rearrange the columns)
+The third line tells where to start the search, that is from which pattern and not necessarilly from the most general one <*,*,...,*> (Important: after a start *, only start can appear, you may need to rearrange the columns)
 ```
 att0;att1;att2;IN;OUT
 S;S;S;S;S